ppreshant/ASV-OTU-debate/OTU vs ASV debate thoughts.md

 ---

 <h1 id="to-cluster-or-not-to-cluster">To cluster or not to cluster</h1>
 <p><strong>Context</strong> - You have sequenced the DNA of a microbial community using next generation sequencing (~ Illumina Miseq NGS) with your custom primer set.
 How do you figure out what species or types of organisms are in your dataset?
-The two prevailing paradigms are using OTUs and ASVs and there is a lot of debate out there on each of them and the contexts where they are most useful.</p>
+  You start by reducing the dataset to unique sequences/clusters by removing duplicates/errors before subsequently matching to 16S databases.
+The two prevailing paradigms to de-clutter the sequences are using OTUs and ASVs and there is a lot of debate out there on each of them and the contexts where they are most useful.</p>
 <p>I compiled my thoughts from readings on this debate of</p>
 <ul>
 <li>clustering 97% identity (= OTUs) vs</li>